phoenixding/scdiff/README.md

 						which each line is a TF name.
 Here, it does not require the targets information for the TFs, which will be used to infer eTFs (TFs predicted based on the expression of themselves instead of the their targets).

+	--spcut SPCUT       Float, optional
+						By default, scdiff uses p-value=0.05
+                        as the cutoff to tell whether the DistanceToAncestor (DTA) of clusters are significantly different.
+                        Clusters with similar DTA will be placed in the same level.

 ```
 # INPUTS AND PRE-PROCESSING